 If you think you would like to give rambling a try you have come to the right place!

-Bromley Ramblers are a friendly bunch of pretty much equal numbers of men and women.
+Bromley Ramblers are a friendly bunch of men and women.
 If you turn up for one of our walks and introduce yourself to the Walk Leader you will be made very welcome.
 The Kent, Surrey and Sussex countryside is beautiful and on foot you see it from a completely different perspective.
 However, it is rambling not ambling and we typically average 2.5mph or so.
 That might not sound much but at the end of longer walks with a few hills and stiles and possibly some mud, you will probably feel tired and bits of you will ache that haven't ached before.
 However you will enjoy it and feel you have achieved something.

 If you are new to this try a shorter easier walk first to ease yourself into it.
 We don't do anything that someone in reasonable health couldn't enjoy but It's like anything else physical, your body has to get used to it.
-We have had new walkers who have turned up to longer, strenuous walks, found it hard going, lagged behind and had to be lead back to the start because they bit off more than they could chew.
+We have had new walkers who have turned up to longer, strenuous walks, found it hard going, lagged behind and had to be led back to the start because they bit off more than they could chew.
 Worse, it put them off the whole idea and some we never saw again.